Richie Palacios: International career

 Palacios is eligible to represent the Netherlands and Curaçao (through his Curaçaoan mother), Puerto Rico (through his father), and the United States (his birthplace) in international baseball competitions.
 He played for the Dutch team at the 2023 World Baseball Classic, going 0-for-3 in his lone appearance, a 9–5 loss to Taiwan.

 Personal life

-Palacios's brother, Joshua Palacios, also plays professional baseball and is in the Chicago White Sox organization.
+Palacios's brother, Joshua Palacios, also plays professional baseball and is in the Pittsburgh Pirates organization.
 Their uncle, Rey Palacios, played in MLB from 1988 to 1990.
 Their father, Richard also played baseball, reaching Triple-A. Palacios' father is of Puerto Rican descent, and his mother is from Curaçao.

 Palacios attended Derek Jeter's last game at Yankee Stadium.